SWEDES: TheWayTheyWere

 Preface

 After many years of loving service, it was with great regret that Mother put aside her work.
-At times she laid aside the book she was reading and sat idly by as we did the work that was so long had been hers.
+At times she laid aside the book she was reading and sat idly by as we did the work that for so long had been hers.

 At such times she often lived her life over again, in memory.
 She would then relate an incident with the same enthusiasm that she had lived it.
 Was it memory of gladness she again enjoyed its pleasure, was it of pathos, she saw in it a kind Providence that had shaped her destiny and given courage to endure.